hectoreddbenitez/TFC-project/README.md

 This is a fullStack project which I have worked only at the backend to create a leaderboard for a football competition.

-Anyone can see the leaderboards but to start or finish a match you need to be logged in.
+Anyone can see the leaderboards but to start or finish a match or modify the number of goals, you need to be logged in.
+To test this functionality, you can use the administrator data user: "admin@admin.com" and password: "secret_admin".

 Login uses Jwt validation token and bcrypt.

-At the frontend there are 2 score tables: First one builds a leaderboard considering all matches, and second one considers matches where the teams are playing at home.
+At the frontend there are 2 score tables: First one builds a leaderboard considering home team matches, and second one considers matches where the teams are playing as away home.